leekarensl/leekarensl.github.io/_posts/2022-08-10-enhancing-targeting-accuracy.md

 * Random Forest
 * K Nearest Neighbours (KNN)

-For each model, we will import the data in the same way but will need to pre-process the data based up the requirements of each particular algorithm.
-We will train & test each model, look to refine each to provide optimal performance, and then measure this predictive performance based on several metrics to give a well-rounded overview of which is best.
+For each model, we will import the data in the same way but will need to pre-process the data based on the requirements of each particular algorithm.
+We will train & test each model, look to refine each to provide optimal performance, and then measure their predictive performance based on several metrics to give a well-rounded overview of which is best.
 <br>
 <br>

 ### Results <a name="overview-results"></a>

 The goal for the project was to build a model that would accurately predict the customers that would sign up for the *delivery club*.
 This would allow for a much more targeted approach when running the next iteration of the campaign.
-A secondary goal was to understand what the drivers for this are, so the client can get closer to the customers that need or want this service, and enhance their messaging.
+A secondary goal was to understand what the drivers for this are, so the client can get closer to the customers that need or want this service, and enhance their campaign message.

-Based upon these, the chosen the model is the Random Forest as it was a) the most consistently performant on the test set across classication accuracy, precision, recall, and f1-score, and b) the feature importance and permutation importance allows the client an understanding of the key drivers behind *delivery club* signups.
+Based upon these, the chosen the model is the Random Forest as it was a) the most consistently performant on the test set across classification accuracy, precision, recall, and f1 scores, and b) the feature importance and permutation importance allows the client an understanding of the key drivers behind *delivery club* signups.

 <br>
 **Metric 1: Classification Accuracy**